Frequently Asked Questions on Population Register Certificates

 As it is an online service, we can attend to our clients 24 hours a day, if necessary.
 However, if you do not find an answer to your question in this FAQ section, or under the corresponding page in our website, then you can contact us to try to help you.

-In the case of married women, if your ID is listed under your spouse's last name, you must include a copy of your Marriage Certificate after your order in order to evidence such a change.
+In the case of married women, when placing your order for a certificate from the Puerto Rico Demographic Registry, if your ID appears with your spouse's last name, you must also include a copy of your Marriage Certificate in order to evidence the change of last name.

 No. However, to be on the safe side, you should check with the government or entity requesting the document to confirm whether it is required to be from the last 30, 60, 90 days or any other term that may be required.